 Multicultural Queensland Charter

-Queensland Health is embedding these principles throughout our organisation, from supporting workforce diversity to improving customer focused services and designing government policies which engage the whole community.
+Queensland Health is embedding these principles throughout our organisation, from supporting workforce diversity to improving customer focused services and designing government policies that engage the whole community.

 Multicultural Policy and Action Plan

-Our story, our future, Queensland's Multicultural Policy and Action Plan, drives Queensland Government action to build an environment of opportunity and achieve improved social and economic outcomes for people from culturally and linguistically diverse backgrounds.
+This Multicultural Action Plan 2019-20 to 2021-22 drives the Queensland Government actions to build an environment of opportunity and achieve improved social and economic outcomes for people from culturally and linguistically diverse backgrounds.

 Multicultural annual reports